-In 2018, 161 unique redds were counted, which we used to estimate the total escapement of 268 Steelhead.
+In 2019, 175 unique redds were counted, which we used to estimate the total escapement of 292 Steelhead.
 This reflects a relatively low escapement compared to the range since redd surveys began in 2005 (range: 230-870 Steelhead).
-Redd counts suggests that Steelhead escapements during 2005-2018 (24 to 80 adults/km, or 39,000-149,000 eggs/km,) were above that necessary to seed available juvenile habitat based on stock and recruitment data for the Keogh River (Ward et al. 1993), a well-studied coastal stream, and based on our preliminary stock-recruitment analysis from the Coquitlam River.
-The 2018 estimate was minimally influenced by modeling redd loss since the period between surveys was sufficiently short that virtually all redds constructed after one survey remained visible during the subsequent survey.
-The late summer standing stocks and 95%CI of Steelhead fry, age 1+ and 2+ parr for 2018 was 47,565 $\pm$ 26%, 9,836 $\pm$ 27% and 2,127 $\pm$ 52%, respectively.
-Smolt yield for the mainstem upstream of the lowermost trap (RST2) was 3,696 $\pm$ 16% in 2018.
+Redd counts suggests that Steelhead escapements during 2005-2019 (24 to 80 adults/km, or 39,000-149,000 eggs/km,) were above that necessary to seed available juvenile habitat based on stock and recruitment data for the Keogh River (Ward et al. 1993), a well-studied coastal stream, and based on our preliminary stock-recruitment analysis from the Coquitlam River.
+The late summer standing stocks estimates of Steelhead fry, age 1+ and 2+ parr for 2019 was $54,358 \pm 44\%$ , $9,064 \pm 28\%$ and $3,207 \pm 50\%$ , respectively.
+Smolt yield for the mainstem upstream of the lowermost trap (RST2) was $4,410 \pm 15\%$ in 2019, which is within the study precision target.

-Mean Steelhead smolt yield for the Coquitlam River mainstem increased 30% between Treatment 1 and Treatment 2 (mean: 3,701 and 4,811 smolts, respectively) and was significantly different (2-tailed t-test, p=0.045).
+Mean Steelhead smolt yield for the Coquitlam River mainstem increased 29% between Treatment 1 and Treatment 2 (mean: 3,701 and 4,811 smolts, respectively) and was significantly different (2-tailed t-test, p<0.05).
 This was almost entirely a product of increased smolt yield from reach 4, which increased 144% between Treatment 1 and 2 (mean: 925 and 2,253 smolts, respectively; 2-tailed t-test, p<0.01).
 As well, abundance in reach 4 has been at least two-fold higher than during Treatment 1 in all but one year since 2009.
 This continues the trend of generally increasing abundance in reach 4 from less than 400 smolts in 1996 (prior to the start of Treatment 1) to over 2,800 smolts in recent years.
-Mean smolt production from reaches 2 and 3 was lower between Treatment 1 and 2 (-6% and -8% change, respectively).
+For reaches 2 and 3, there was no significant change in smolt yield between Treatment 1 and 2 (-6% and -8% change, respectively; 2-tailed t-test, p<0.05).

 Similar to Coho, we are uncertain whether a change in Steelhead smolt yield was due to Treatment 2 flows or other regional factors that occurred over a similar time.
-We used the BACI analysis to compare the changed in the smolt abundance between Treatment 1 and 2 for the Coquitlam relative to other coastal BC streams that estimate smolt yield.
+We used the BACI analysis to compare the change in smolt abundance between Treatment 1 and 2 for the Coquitlam relative to other coastal BC streams that estimate smolt yield.
 After excluding streams that underwent changes in flow regulation and those with poorly correlated abundance trends prior to Treatment 2, we were limited to using only the Alouette River as the control for non-treatment effects.
-If smolt yield from the Alouette River is a reliable control, the BACI analysis does not support that the increased smolt production between Treatment 1 and 2 was the result of the flow treatment or that the BA comparison was relatively unaffected by other factors.
-This is because while smolt yield for the Coquitlam River increased 30% from Treatment 1 to Treatment 2, the increase was 78% between the two time periods for the Alouette River.
-However, we are uncertain about the reliability of the Alouette River as a control primarily due to the uncertainty about the amount that pre-2008 estimates were biased low, but also due to the low precision of the estimated change in abundance between treatments (95% CI: 10%-132%) and small Treatment 2 sample size (3 years).
+If smolt yield from the Alouette River is a reliable control, the BACI analysis provided no support that the increased smolt production between Treatment 1 and 2 was the result of the flow treatment or that the BA comparison was relatively unaffected by other factors influencing smolt yield, such as adult escapement.
+This is because while the Coquitlam River smolt yield increased 30% from Treatment 1 to Treatment 2, the mean increase was 78% between the two time periods for the Alouette River.
+However, we are uncertain about the reliability of the Alouette River as a control primarily due to the uncertainty about the amount that pre-2008 estimates were biased low, but also due to the low precision of the estimated change in abundance between treatments (95% CI: 10%-132%) and the small Treatment 2 sample size (3 years).
 As a consequence, we will be investigating other coastal rivers to be used as control streams.